sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 When you purchase an enterprise account, you’re [entitled](https://help.sap.com/docs/btp/sap-business-technology-platform/entitlements-and-quotas?locale=en-US) to use a specific set of resources, such as the amount of memory that can be allocated to your applications.

-The amount of resources you may consume are defined in the **Service Plans** of a BTP service.
+The amount of resources you may consume is defined in the **Service Plans** of a BTP service.
 For example, [SAP BTP, Cloud Foundry Runtime](https://discovery-center.cloud.sap/serviceCatalog/cloud-foundry-runtime?region=all&tab=service_plan) offers in the commercial model CPEA the service plan "**Free**" with the limited resource of 4 GB memory to consume.
 The service plan "**Standard**" let you choose the amount of memory you want to consume.

-Entitlements are purchased and managed at global account level, from where they’re distributed to subaccounts, which consume them.
+Entitlements are purchased and managed at the global account level, from where they’re distributed to subaccounts, which consume them.

-Some BTP services like Cloud Foundry Runtime need an explicit **"Quota"** for a subaccount, means a certain amount of the available entitlement is distributed to a specific subaccount.
+Some BTP services, like Cloud Foundry Runtime, need an explicit **"Quota"** for a subaccount, which means a certain amount of the available entitlement is distributed to a specific subaccount.
 When you remove quotas from a subaccount, they become available again at the global account level and can be assigned to other subaccounts.